thuml/predrnn-pytorch/README.md

 }

 @misc{wang2021predrnn,
-      title={PredRNN: A Recurrent Neural Network for Spatiotemporal Predictive Learning}, author={Wang, Yunbo and Wu, Haixu and Zhang, Jianjin and Gao, Zhifeng and Wang, Jianmin and Yu, Philip S and Long, Mingsheng}, year={2021},
+      title={{PredRNN}: A Recurrent Neural Network for Spatiotemporal Predictive Learning}, author={Wang, Yunbo and Wu, Haixu and Zhang, Jianjin and Gao, Zhifeng and Wang, Jianmin and Yu, Philip S and Long, Mingsheng}, year={2021},
       eprint={2103.09504},